Westmount trees and their stories /4

 Walking through the park from the Melville Avenue entrance, there is a row of trees, on the east side of the path that are a similar species.
 (I have often thought there must have been a sale when these trees were planted).
-They are; however, beautiful to behold.
-Their small yellow green leaves grow from a single stem (termed “compound”) and can contain up to 30 horizontal leaflets with none at the stem’s tip (if one is present, then it is a Black Locust).
-Their canopy has been described as “almost fractal, with its layers of intersecting, ascending, and spiraling symmetrical leaves and twisted twigs”.
+They are, however, beautiful to behold.
+Their small yellow-green leaves grow from a single stem (termed “compound”) and can contain up to 30 horizontal leaflets with none at the stem’s tip (if one is present, then it is a Black Locust).
+Their canopy has been described as “almost fractal, with its layers of intersecting, ascending, and spiralling symmetrical leaves and twisted twigs”.
 (Honeylocust Media Systems)

 Their genus Gleditsia is named after Johann Gleditsch (1714-1778) the director of Berlin-Dahlem Botanical Garden and Botanical Museum.
 The species triacanthos translates to “three-horned” – from the Greek treis (three) and akantha (spine) and describes the tree’s thorns.

 Their native range is the east-central United States – from central Pennsylvania to South Dakota extending to central Texas, Alabama and Maryland.
 They have been widely planted in urban environments replacing elms that succumbed to the fungal Dutch elm disease.

 The variety in Westmount Park is a cultivar – selectively bred for the urban environment.
 Interestingly, their true native counterparts contain massive thorns, in groups of three, that can be over a foot long – coloured like polished mahogany pointing downwards towards from the tree’s trunk.
 Hardly a species one would want to plant in a city park!
 In the past, these thorns were used as nails and as pins for tattered uniforms during the American Civil War.